Annapurna Circuit Trek with Tilicho Lake - 16 Days

 The descent from the high mountains takes trekkers through lush rhododendron forests, terraced farmland, and small settlements, offering moments of reflection on the journey’s beauty and cultural richness.
 Ending near Pokhara, the trek combines adventure, serenity, and authentic Himalayan life, making it an unforgettable experience.
 Ideal for both seasoned trekkers and enthusiastic adventurers, the Annapurna Circuit Trek offers a complete Himalayan journey - one that inspires awe, challenges the body, and leaves lasting memories of Nepal’s natural and cultural heritage.

-What to Expect on Annapurna Circuit Trek
+What Can You Expect on Annapurna Circuit Trek?

 1. Iconic Himalayan Views